-The members of the Executive Board are subject to specific internal rules contained in the Disclosures Policy Manual, the Policy for Trading Securities Issued by B3, the Code of Conduct and Ethics, the Information Security Policy and the Policy on Related Party Transactions and other Potential Conflict of Interest Situations.

-The Executive Board's performance is evaluated by means of an assessment of B3's CEO and chief officers.
-All such assessments are carried out at the start of each year, when targets are also set for the following year on the basis of B3's strategic plans.
-The powers of the Executive Board are defined in B3's Bylaws (Chapter IV, Section III, Subsection I).
+The members of the Executive Board are subject to specific internal rules contained in the Disclosure Policy, the Policy for Trading Securities Issued by B3, the Code of Conduct and Ethics, the Information Security Policy and the Policy on Related Party Transactions and other Potential Conflict of Interest.
+The Executive Board's performance is evaluated by means of an assessment of B3's CEO, Chief Officers, and Executive Directors.
+All such assessments are carried out at the start of each year when targets are also set for the following year on the basis of B3's strategic plans.
+The composition and powers of the Executive Board are defined in B3's Bylaws (Chapter IV, Section III, Subsection I).

-Responsibilities of B3's CEO and chief officers
+Responsibilities of B3's CEO, Chief Officers, and Executive Directors